Arush-Pimpalkar/Transfinitte23_BX1/README.md

 ### Step 3: Build and run the app

-Follow the steps to start the bot
+Follow the steps to start the app

 * **Install poetry:**